ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 mechanism, pattern match, in the Instruction Selection stage.

 There are three type for setXXXAction(), Promote, Expand and Custom.
-Except Custom, the other two usually no need to coding.
+Except Custom, the other two maybe no need to coding.
 The section "Instruction Selector" of [#]_ is the references.

 Array and struct support